Launch posts, architecture explainers, and operator guidance for the AI Authority Runtime.

 Version-controlled policies, Git-based review workflows, and CI/CD for governance.
 Here is how to treat your AI governance policies with the same rigor as your application code.

-The MIR Taxonomy: Design Principles
+The Open Intent Layer: Design Principles

 Why Every AI Framework Needs an Authority Layer